barnacl437/cyanmatrx/README.md

 it's just cyan monospace texts and deep dark background around in my head. feel free to *get involved*.
 Expect future updates as i'm still trying to mess around with this.

+Follow the generic how to install [here](https://github.com/FirefoxCSS-Store/FirefoxCSS-Store.github.io). by default it will use Intel One Mono and system default monospace font if not presented.
+Install the font at this [Intel official repo](https://github.com/intel/intel-one-mono).

 bored reading? yeah i ran outta words too, some prtscn-s below:

 ![new tab and lots of other tabs](/prtscn/image.png)